The author may follow this guideline prior to submit the manucript

 Innovation in Health for Society encourages authors submitting manuscripts reporting results from a clinical trial to provide the registration number and name of the clinical trial.
-Clinical trials can be registered in any of the following free, public clinical trials registries: www.clinicaltrials.gov , http://clinicaltrails-dev.ifpma.org/ , http://isrctn.org/.
-The clinical trial registration number and name of the trial register will be published with the paper.
+Clinical trials can be registered in any of the following free, public clinical trial registries: www.clinicaltrials.gov , http://clinicaltrails-dev.ifpma.org/ , http://isrctn.org/.
+The clinical trial registration number and name of the trial register will be published in the paper.

 2.4 Conflict of Interest and Source of Funding

 Conflict of Interest: Authors are required to disclose any possible conflict of interest.
 These include financial (for example patent, ownership, stock ownership, consultancies, speaker’s fee).
 Authors' conflicts of interest (or information specifying the absence of conflicts of interest) will be published under a separate heading.